curityio/spa-using-token-handler/doc/Standard.md

-# How to run the SPA with the Basic Token Handler
+# How to run the SPA with the Standard Token Handler

 ## Overview